-Baby formula has become the dark villain of infancy largely due to pernicious myths.
-The truth is that formula is far more benign than it’s contemporary reputation suggests.
-Here are the misconceptions that need to go away.
+Baby formula has become the shadowy villain of infancy largely due to pernicious myths.
+The truth is that formula is far more benign than its contemporary reputation suggests.
+Here are some of the misconceptions that need to go away.

-Baby Formula Myth #2: Formula is Nutritionally Inferior to Breastmilk
+Baby Formula Myth #1: Formula Is Nutritionally Inferior to Breastmilk

 That said, the increased risk of communicable diseases, allergies or other medical conditions are small enough that, baby formula isn’t dangerous.
 “We live here in the United States where many of the conditions associated with immune problems are less common,” Abrams says.
 “Not breastfeeding is not ideal, but doesn’t fall anywhere near the parenting problem that not immunizing would be.”

-Baby Formula Myth #3: Expensive Organic Formulas are Closer to Breastmilk
+Baby Formula Myth #2: Expensive Organic Formulas Are Closer to Breastmilk

 “For that reason, I tell people when picking a formula, routinely to pick the cheapest one,” Abrams explains.
 “Some of the things advertised in infant formula, I don’t think provide added value to families.”

 However, Abrams notes that when parents do pick a formula that their baby enjoys, they should stick with it.
 Switching formulas frequently could cause issues for an infant who is already comfortable with the experience of a specific formula.